 Why go to university?

-If you’ve always assumed that you’d do your GCSEs, get your A-levels or highers, then go on to university, ask yourself this: what makes university the right choice for you?
+If you’ve always assumed that you’d do your GCSEs, get your A-levels or highers, then go on to university, ask yourself this: is university for me?

 If your answer is "that’s what everybody does", "because all my friends are going" or "it looks like fun", you need to go back to the drawing board.